OpenNMT/CTranslate2/README.md

 Some environment variables can be configured to customize the execution:

+* `CT2_CUDA_ALLOW_FLOAT16`: Allow using FP16 computation on GPU even if the device does not have efficient FP16 support.
 * `CT2_CUDA_CACHING_ALLOCATOR_CONFIG`: Tune the CUDA caching allocator (see [Performance](docs/performance.md)).
 * `CT2_FORCE_CPU_ISA`: Force CTranslate2 to select a specific instruction set architecture (ISA).
 Possible values are: `GENERIC`, `AVX`, `AVX2`.
 Note: this does not impact backend libraries (such as Intel MKL) which usually have their own environment variables to configure ISA dispatching.
 * `CT2_USE_EXPERIMENTAL_PACKED_GEMM`: Enable the packed GEMM API for Intel MKL (see [Performance](docs/performance.md)).